Strunge29/strunge29.github.io/pages/about.md

 forest and natural resource conservation management.
 I love to read, and often use any spare time I get to learn new skills, "machine learning for ecology" being the most recent one.

 Welcome to my blog.
-Please, remember to to leave a comment after reading one of my articles
+Please remember to leave a comment after reading one of my articles